What Does it Take to Be a Musical Instrument Repairer or Tuner?

-What Tools & Technology do Musical Instrument Repairers and Tuners Use?
+Tools & Technologies Used by Musical Instrument Repairers and Tuners

 How do I Become a Musical Instrument Repairer or Tuner?

 What work experience do I need to become a Musical Instrument Repairer or Tuner?

 Where do Musical Instrument Repairers and Tuners Work?

 The table below shows the approximate number of Musical Instrument Repairers and Tuners employed by various industries.